mkudija/mkudija.github.io/reading-notes/_md/2018-06-04-Endurance, Scott Kelly.md

 Ch 7
-- he was rasied Cathoic, but his parents let him choose at some point as a kit if he wanted to keep going to Sunday school and he said no.
+- he was rasied Cathoic, but his parents let him choose at some point as a kid if he wanted to keep going to Sunday school and he said no.

 Ch 14
 - "My approach to an unwanted assignment was always to express my misgivings and my preferences, but then if I was still asked to take the hard job I would work my best to make it a success."